Home » Movies » The Lord of the Rings: The Two Towers (2002)

 Awards and Nominations

-• BAFTA Awards: Best Costume Design, Best Special Visual Effects
+• BAFTA Awards: Won Best Costume Design and Best Special Visual Effects.

 Behind the Scenes Insights